Startup funding in the UK

 - Advance Funding

-And of course, let’s not forget GrantTree’s very own Advance Funding: help for your cash flow when you need it most by getting your R&D Tax Credits filed and paid in one week.
+And of course, let’s not forget GrantTree’s very own Advance Funding: get your R&D Tax Credits paid up to 9 months in advance.
+Grow your business while keeping your equity.

 Incubators are not for everybody, and one should be careful not to go to an incubator as the “easy option”.
 There can be a large hidden cost to going through an incubator with the wrong kind of business (or a business that’s too early to be worth that level of commitment).
 Make sure you think carefully about the pros and the cons.